Skip to main content

 Tuition Fees

-Tuition fees (not development fees, bus fees, or activity charges — only tuition) paid to schools, colleges, or universities in India for up to 2 children are 80C-eligible.
-No upper limit stated separately — just the ₹1.5L combined cap.
+School and college tuition fees (not development fees, bus fees, or activity charges — only tuition) paid for up to 2 children qualify.
+All within the ₹1.5L combined cap.

 Home Loan Principal Repayment